 Each month in the summer, the Museum features a different local artist who is inspired by the natural world of the Santa Cruz region.
-Join us every First Friday July-September, from 5-8pm to meet the artists as we debut their work.
+Join us every First Friday June-August, from 5-8pm to meet the artists as we debut their work.
 FREE Admission for First Friday.